 With internet bandwidth and cloud servers becoming ever cheaper and more ubiquitous, DRaaS should become a much more viable proposition for virtually every workload and enterprise.

-As Robert Rutherford, CEO of technology consultancy QuoStar says, the financial and reputational impact to a business that is not able to operate in a short or extended disaster is so great now, DRaaS in some form, is “pretty much essential for all but the largest of businesses.”
+As Robert Rutherford, CEO of technology consultancy QuoStar says, the financial and reputational impact to a business that is not able to operate in a short or disaster is so great now, DRaaS in some form, is “pretty much essential for all but the largest of businesses.”